Social Media

-The Primary 1 Registration Exercise for Singapore Citizens and Permanent Residents begins on Tuesday, 1 July 2025.
+The Primary 1 Registration Exercise for Singapore Citizens and Permanent Residents begins in July 2026.
 Find out how to register your child for P1, key P1 registration dates, what each phase means and all the must-knows for parents.

 Jump to: